designsecurity/progpilot/README.md

 # progpilot
 > A static analyzer for security purposes

-At this moment only PHP language is supported
+> Only PHP language is currently supported
-To have an idea of the capabilities of the tool you could looking at the [chapter about API explaination](./doc/API.md)

 ## Installation
-Use [getcomposer](https://getcomposer.org/) to install the progpilot library.
+Use [getcomposer](https://getcomposer.org/) to install progpilot.
 Your composer.json looks like this one :
 ```javascript
 {